modir/laminas-book/docs/forms.md

 You also can set the form's "action" attribute (line 19) with the `setAttribute()` method, analogous to the way you did with the "method" attribute.
 Actually, as you will see later, setting the form's "action" attribute is optional.

+!!! note
-> Setting the "action" attribute for the form is optional, because empty
-> form action forces the browser to submit form data to the URL of the
-> current page.
-This is sufficient in most scenarios, because usually
-> you use the single controller action for both displaying the form
-> and processing its data.
+    Setting the "action" attribute for the form is optional, because empty form action forces the browser to submit form data to the URL of the current page.
+This is sufficient in most scenarios, because usually you use the single controller action for both displaying the form and processing its data.

 Form fields are typically created inside of the form model's constructor (look at line 21).
 In the next section, we will learn which form fields